Holiday inspiration currently loading...

-You start by train from Glasgow, taking the West Highland Line past Loch Lomond and through dramatic scenery to the ferry port of Oban.
-Here you cross by ferry to Mull then use local bus connections and a second short ferry to reach the isle of Iona.
+You start by train from Glasgow, taking the West Highland Line past Loch Lomond, then branching west for the journey past Loch Awe and Kilchurn Castle to the port of Oban.
+Here you cross by ferry to Mull then use local bus connections and a second short ferry to reach the enchanting Isle of Iona.
 This tiny island is a deeply spiritual place – a historic Christian pilgrimage destination which has drawn travellers to its enigmatic shores for more than a thousand years.

-The hotel was built in 1868 as the village inn and has two comfortable lounges with open fires, a plant-filled sun lounge and a spacious dining room with antiques and portraits which all overlook the Sound of Iona to the pink and blue hills of Mull.
-There are only fifteen cosy bedrooms with ensuite facilities, as well as period furniture and original paintings.
-The hotel lies within walking distance of Iona’s famous Abbey and only 200 yards from the ferry jetty.
-The freshly prepared real home-cooking uses many herbs and vegetables from the on-site organic garden.
+The hotel was built in 1868 as the village inn, and is located just 200 yards from the ferry jetty and a short walk from the famous abbey.
+There are only fifteen cosy bedrooms with ensuite facilities, and the freshly prepared real home-cooking uses many herbs and vegetables from the on-site organic garden.

 Iona’s popularity as a daytrip destination is in stark contrast to the numbers of people who stay overnight.
 You’re in an ideal position to experience the peace and even mysticism of an island which has played a notable role in Scottish society for hundreds of years.
 The brilliant blue-green waters and clear light here have inspired poets, painters and pilgrims for centuries.
 Iona’s historical and spiritual significance dates back to the time of St. Columba, who founded a monastery here and helped to spread Christianity throughout Scotland.
 The present Iona Abbey dates from the eleventh century and is a true sanctuary, where services and special events are held every day throughout the summer months.
 The island is also noted for its wonderful sandy beaches and dramatic cliffs, offering picturesque views over to Mull.
 As you explore this enchanting wilderness, whether on foot or bicycle, keep an eye out for some stunning wild flowers and rare birds, including corncrakes, sparrowhawks and buzzards.